 WISER Provides Simulation Courses For All Staff Positions

 Did you know that UPMC’s WISER Simulation Center offers several courses and programs to help those in the simulation community improve their skills.
-Our iSIM course is offered in various worldwide locations and we have had preceptors from all over the world spend time watching and learning at WISER.
+Their iSIM course is offered in various worldwide locations and they have had preceptors from all over the world spend time watching and learning at WISER.

 iSim: This 3-day internationally renowned program, created in collaborative effort between WISER at the University of Pittsburgh and the Gordon Center for Research in Medical Education at the University of Miami, is designed as an introduction to fundamental skills and abilities for delivering simulation-based healthcare education through a variety of techniques and technologies.
 The program emphasizes hands-on activities and active participation to maximize simulation-based instruction skill acquisition.
 Class group sizes are kept small to allow for maximum participation.
 The primary audience for this course are healthcare educators wishing to improve their skills as instructors in simulation education.